Lee--Yang zeroes of the Curie--Weiss ferromagnet, unitary Hermite polynomials, and the backward heat flow: Introduction

 \subsection{Summary of results}

-The main results of the present paper, to be stated in Section~\ref{sec:main_results}, can be summarized as follows: \begin{itemize} \item[(a)] We prove that the empirical distribution of zeroes of $H_n(z; \sigma^2/n)$ converges weakly on the unit circle to the free unitary normal distribution $\fnorm_{\sigma^2}$, thereby identifying the limiting distribution of the Lee-Yang zeroes of the Curie-Weiss model; see Theorem~\ref{theo:weak_conv_zeroes_to_free_normal} and Corollary~\ref{cor:curie_weiss_zeroes}. \item[(b)] We compute the asymptotics of $H_n (z;\sigma^2/n)$ for complex $z$ with $|z|\neq 1$, thereby identifying the free energy of the Curie-Weiss model with complex external field; see Theorem~\ref{theo:hermite_unitary_asympt} and Corollary~\ref{cor:curie_weiss_free_energy}. \item[(c)] Consider a high-degree polynomial (respectively, trigonometric polynomials) whose roots are real and have certain asymptotic distribution.
-We show that applying the backward heat flow to the polynomial is equivalent, on the level of the asymptotic distribution of the roots, to starting a free Brownian motion (respectively, a free unitary Brownian motion) from the initial distribution of roots; see Theorems~\ref{theo:heat_flow_zeroes_algebraic} and~\ref{theo:heat_flow_zeroes}. \item[(d)] We derive some properties of the free unitary normal distribution $\fnorm_{\sigma^2}$ such as its support, density, singularities, etc.; see Theorem~\ref{theo:properties_free_normal}. \end{itemize}
+The main results of the present paper, to be stated in Section~\ref{sec:main_results}, can be summarized as follows: \begin{itemize} \item[(a)] We prove that the empirical distribution of zeroes of $H_n(z; \sigma^2/n)$ converges weakly on the unit circle to the free unitary normal distribution $\fnorm_{\sigma^2}$, thereby identifying the limiting distribution of the Lee--Yang zeroes of the Curie--Weiss model; see Theorem~\ref{theo:weak_conv_zeroes_to_free_normal} and Corollary~\ref{cor:curie_weiss_zeroes}. \item[(b)] We compute the asymptotics of $H_n (z;\sigma^2/n)$ for complex $z$ with $|z|\neq 1$, thereby identifying the free energy of the Curie--Weiss model with complex external field; see Theorem~\ref{theo:hermite_unitary_asympt} and Corollary~\ref{cor:curie_weiss_free_energy}. \item [(c)] It is well known~\cite[Section~6.1.2]{potters_bouchaud_book} that the expected characteristic polynomial of a Wigner random matrix of size $n$ coincides with the $n$-th classical Hermite polynomial.
+We prove a unitary analogue of this result.
+More precisely, let $(U_n(t))_{t\geq 0}$ be a Brownian motion on the unitary group $U(n)$ such that $U_n(0)=I_n$ is the identity matrix.
+In Theorem~\ref{theo:expected_char_poly_unitary_BM} we show that

+An extension to Brownian motion starting at an arbitrary unitary matrix is given in Corollary~\ref{cor:unitary_BM}. \item[(d)] Consider a high-degree polynomial (respectively, trigonometric polynomials) whose roots are real and have certain asymptotic distribution.
+We show that applying the backward heat flow to the polynomial is equivalent, on the level of the asymptotic distribution of the roots, to starting a free Brownian motion (respectively, a free unitary Brownian motion) from the initial distribution of roots; see Theorems~\ref{theo:heat_flow_zeroes_algebraic} and~\ref{theo:heat_flow_zeroes}. \item [(e)] We review the properties of the free unitary normal distribution $\fnorm_{\sigma^2}$ and derive some new ones; see Theorem~\ref{theo:properties_free_normal} and Proposition~\ref{prop:free_unitary_normal_conv_wigner}. \end{itemize}